I was tidying virtually with my client recently and the next day we had this exchange:

 - Facebook Marketplace

-- Join a “No Buy” Facebook group
+- Join a “Buy Nothing” Facebook group (search one for in your neighborhood)

 - Join your neighborhood’s Facebook community page